mimshwright/redux-object-format/README.md

   * `reducers` - An object with mappings from action types to reducer functions that handle only that type of action.
 The intent would be to [combine](https://redux.js.org/docs/api/combineReducers.html) these single-purpose reducers into one that handles all action types.
 This also allows easy modifications to the list of action types accepted by the reducer.
   * `selector` - The [selector](https://redux.js.org/docs/recipes/ComputingDerivedData.html) function to get the value from the main state tree.
   * `selectors` - An object with mappings from selector names to selector functions.
 Use this for any additional selectors.
 The root selector should be included in these.
+  * `sagas` - When using [redux-saga](https://github.com/redux-saga/redux-saga)s, this is an object with mappings from saga name to saga functions.
   * `meta` - An object containing additional metadata about the bundle.

     * `name` - A string for the name of this bundle.